cue-lang/cue/doc/ref/spec.md

 ```
 a: {
     foo:      string  // foo is a string
     [=~"^i"]: int     // all other fields starting with i are integers
     [=~"^b"]: bool    // all other fields starting with b are booleans
+    [>"c"]:   string  // all other fields lexically after c are strings

     ...string         // all other fields must be a string.
 Note: default constraints are not yet implemented.
 }